 The Exchange proposes to adopt definitions for the terms "Non-Display Usage" and "Trading Platforms".
 The proposed definitions are designed to provide greater transparency with regard to how the Exchange assesses fees for market data.
 Non-Display Usage would be defined as "any method of accessing a Market Data product that involves access or use by a machine or automated device without access or use of a display by a natural person or persons."
-5 The term Trading Platform would be defined as "any execution platform operated as or by a registered National Securities Exchange (as defined in Section 3(a)(1) of the Exchange Act), an Alternative Trading System (as defined in Rule 300(a) of Regulation ATS), or an Electronic Communications Network (as defined in Rule 600(b)(23) of Regulation NMS)."6
+6 The term Trading Platform would be defined as "any execution platform operated as or by a registered National Securities Exchange (as defined in Section 3(a)(1) of the Exchange Act), an Alternative Trading System (as defined in Rule 300(a) of Regulation ATS), or an Electronic Communications Network (as defined in Rule 600(b)(23) of Regulation NMS)."7

-EDGX Depth Fees
+BYX Depth Fees

-EDGX Depth is an uncompressed market data feed that provides depth-of-book quotations and execution information based on equity orders entered into the System.7
+BYX Depth is an uncompressed market data feed that provides depth-ofbook quotations and execution information based on equity orders entered into the System.

 Internal Distributor Fee.
-Currently, the Exchange charges fees for both internal and external distribution of EDGX Depth.
-The cost of EDGX Depth for an Internal Distributor 8 is currently
+Currently, the Exchange charges fees for both internal and external distribution of BYX Depth.
+The cost of BYX Depth for of a display by a natural person or persons.